-The fiscal consolidations implemented in 2009-2013 were multi-year fiscal plans.
+The fiscal consolidations implemented in 2009-13 were multi-year fiscal plans.
 We measure and classify these plans extending the database running from 1976 to 2007 that was constructed by AFG for 17 OECD countries.
-The plans in AFG were in turn constructed reclassifying the annual shifts in fiscal policy - not driven by an output stabilization motive - identified by Devries et al (2011), whose assumptions we discussed in the introduction.
-Since the Devries et al (2011) data stop in 2007, we follow their methodology to identify the exogenous shifts in fiscal policy occurred after 2009, and then use them to build fiscal plans following the methodology of AFG.
+The plans in AFG were in turn constructed reclassifying the annual shifts in fiscal policy - not driven by an output stabilization motive - identified by Devries et al. (2011), whose assumptions we discussed in the Introduction section.
+Since the Devries et al. (2011) data stop in 2007, we follow their methodology to identify the exogenous shifts in fiscal policy occurred after 2009, and then use them to build fiscal plans following the methodology of AFG.

 Fiscal plans are combinations of unexpected and announced fiscal corrections.
-When a Parliament votes a deficit reduction policy at time t and implements it in the same year, we call it unexpected: $e^{u}$ .
-The latter represents a reduction of the deficit over GDP ratio.
-This reduction may come from a reduction in spending over GDP ratio (denoted by g) or an increase in the tax revenues over GDP ratio (denoted by $\tau$ ).
-When a correction is voted by Parliament in year t but is implemented in year t+k (where k is the anticipation horizon), it is called announced, with horizon k: $e^{a}{t,k}$ .
-As time goes by, and a correction announced in year t for year t+k, $e^{a}{t,k}$ , comes closer to the date of implementation, its horizon is correspondingly reduced: $e^{a}{t+1,k-1}$ .
-The shift in the index of the announced adjustment continues until the adjustment is actually implemented in year t+k.
-In that year it is labelled $e^{a}{t+k,0}$ .
-All the deficit reduction polices, both announced and implemented, are divided in tax increases and spending cuts, both measured as fraction of GDP.
-After plans have been constructed we distinguish between Tax-Based (TB) and Expenditure-Based (EB) plans.
-We label a fiscal adjustment respectively as TB and EB if the sum of the unexpected plus the announced tax (expenditure) changes (measured as percent of the GDP of the year the plan is introduced) is larger than the sum of the unexpected plus the announced expenditure (tax) changes.
-Note that since plans sometime change in mid-course - due to political bickering or because a government falls and is followed by a new one - a plan which started, say, as EB may turn into a TB one, or the other way around.
-In Section 4.3.3 we explore a different way of classifying fiscal adjustments abandoning the TB and EB dummy definitions and exploiting separately the magnitude of revenue and expenditure changes.
-Our empirical results are robust to this reclassification.
+When a Parliament votes a deficit reduction policy at time t and implements it in the same year, we call it unexpected: e^{u} .11 The latter represents a reduction of the deficit over GDP ratio.
+This reduction may come from a reduction in spending over GDP ratio (denoted by g) or an increase in the tax revenues over GDP ratio (denoted by τ).
+When a correction is voted by Parliament in year t but is implemented in year t + k (where k is the anticipation horizon), it is called announced, with horizon k: $e^a{t,k}$.
+As time goes by, and a correction announced in year t for year t + k, $e^a{t,k}$, comes closer to the date of implementation, its horizon is correspondingly reduced: $e^a{t+1,k-1}$.
+The shift in the index of the announced adjustment continues until the adjustment is actually implemented in year t + k.
+In that year it is labelled $e^a{t+k,0}$.
+All the deficit reduction polices, both announced as fraction of GDP.
+After plans have been constructed we distinguish between TB and EB plans.
+We

-&lt;sup>11 In principle even a policy announced and implemented immediately might have been expected, but without an official announcement it is virtually impossible to measure the degree of surprise of a new policy, as disused in more detail in AFG.
+11 In principle even a policy announced and implemented immediately might have been expected, but without an official announcement it is virtually impossible to measure the degree of surprise of a new policy, as disused in more detail in AFG.